rickwang21/STAT-946-Project/README.md

 Some of the remaining files may be obsolute and unused, but are saved for reference

-Ri Wang
-Maysum Panju
-Mahmood Gohari
+Ri Wang, Maysum Panju, Mahmood Gohari